oKermorgant/log2plot/README.md

   * `logger.save3Dpose(v, name, trajectory_name, invert_pose)`
   * `trajectory_name` should be a single string
   * `invert_pose` (default false) allows to log a pose whom inverse will be actually plotted.
 This can be useful typically when working with a world-to-camera pose but we still want to display the camera-to-world pose afterwards.
+* Timed-XY-based data are defined as {x1, y1, x2, y2, ...}
+  * `logger.saveTimedXY(v, legend, x-label, y-label)`
+  * `legend` should be a YAML-style list with one element
+  * This data type is used to visualize a changing XY curve.
+Only the video option would be relevant in this case

 This will log data into the file: `fileprefix + name + .yaml`